cloventt/intervaltree/README.md

 In a recent Java project, I found myself needing to store several intervals of time which I could access readily and efficiently.
 I only needed to build the tree once, so a static data structure would work fine, but queries needed to be as efficient as possible.

-I found a data structure that accomplishes just this, and interval tree.
+I found a data structure that accomplishes just this, an interval tree.

 It’s a simple enough data structure, but I couldn’t find any Java implementations for it online.